Mexico

 The CLABE is a unique 18-digit number that identifies any bank account in Mexico for receiving and sending interbank transfers.
 It's the standardized equivalent of an account number for transactions between different institutions.
 Every bank account has a unique CLABE.

-Account Format
+CLABE Format

 1–3